-The technical standards are designed to ensure the graduation of capable, well-rounded, and appropriately trained scientists and healthcare providers.
-Each program within the UND SMHS may have additional technical standards specific to the requirements of the program.
-The following standards attempt to ensure that graduates of the school possess the background to pursue specialties.
+The technical standards are designed to ensure the graduation of skilled, well-rounded, and appropriately educated scientists and healthcare providers.
+Each program and department within the UND SMHS may have additional technical standards specific to the requirements of the program.